Mark Dubois: International Rivers Network

 In 1984, Dubois co-founded the International Rivers Network (now called "International Rivers") after a year-long trip around the world.
 The group aims to encourage grassroots organizing against large dam projects, and redirecting international funding away from such projects.

 Earth Day 1990

 Dubois and Teresa McGlashan were the International Coordinators for Earth Day’s global efforts, coordinating with grassroots groups along with some government and business organizations in the 143 participating countries outside the US.
 An estimated 200 million citizens participated in Earth Day and Earth Week events around the world.
-200 million people in 140 countries participated in the even that year.
+200 million people in 140 countries participated in the event that year.

 Philosophical and/or political views

 Dubois advocates “heart politics.”
 Similar to Gandhi’s appeal to our better nature, Dubois notes that individuals respond better to encouragement and appeals to their conscience.
 He tries to help transform anger into constructive action, and believes that by having fun doing it means that success is more likely.
+A good background on his philosophy and its roots can be found in his essay "Dancing with the River" in the book Consciousness in Action by Andrew Beath.